The Complete Guide: How to Use Twitter to Grow Your Music Career.

 Part 2: How To Optimize Your Twitter Profile To Attract Fans.

-As discussed in the Part 1 (Why Twitter Matter For Musicians) of this series, Twitter can help you build meaningful relationships with fans and other music professionals that will help you grow as an artist.
+As discussed in Part 1 (Why Twitter Matter For Musicians) of this series, Twitter can help you build meaningful relationships with fans and other music professionals that will help you grow as an artist.
 Now it’s time to dig into how to prepare and optimize your Twitter profile to make sure that you get the most out of your efforts on Twitter.

 Your Twitter profile is all about branding, it shows the world who you are and why people should follow you.
 Each element should accurately reflect your message.